EXPLAINER: Just what are ‘The Facebook Papers,’ anyway? - NewsBreak

 Haugen is the former Facebook product manager-turned-whistleblower.

-The papers are redacted versions of disclosures that Haugen has made over several months to the Securities and Exchange Commission, saying that Facebook was prioritizing profits over safety and hiding its research from investors and the public.
+The papers are redacted versions of disclosures that Haugen has made over several months to the Securities and Exchange Commission, alleging Facebook was prioritizing profits over safety and hiding its research from investors and the public.

-These complaints cover topics including how its platforms might harm children and its potential role in inciting political violence.
+These complaints cover topics including how its platforms might harm children and its alleged role in inciting political violence.

 Comments / 0